 With almost 40,000 acres dedicated to wildlife, Mead and McMillan are resources that touch the lives of every citizen in Wood, Portage and Marathon Counties.
 The Friends are a partner in the day to day operation and we have much to be proud of.

-The Friends were instrumental in raising funds for the Stanton W. Mead Education and Visitor Center, a model in green design in the state of Wisconsin.
+The Friends were instrumental in raising funds for the Stanton W. Mead Education and Visitor Center, a model in green design in the state of Wisconsin, earning LEED Platnium Certification in 2009.

-Partnered with the Mead Witter Foundation to establish the “Mead Wildlife Area Trust” that supports a Natural Resources Educator.
+Partnered with the Mead Witter Foundation to establish the “Mead Wildlife Area Trust” that supports a Natural Resources Educator-Senior, stationed at the property.

-Support of the education program by purchasing supplies and equipment, such as microscopes.
+Support of the education program by purchasing supplies and equipment, such as microscopes, snowshoes, binoculars as well as audio visual equipment.

 Other ways the Friends have supported the mission of the Mead Wildlife Area; purchase of various animal mounts for display in the Education and Visitor Center, teacher scholarships, supplying funds for limited term naturalist employees, and assisting with and planning for many of the events held at the Mead.